-Most households received their invitation to respond to the 2020 Census between March 12 – 20.
-These official Census Bureau mailings will include detailed information and a Census ID for completing the census online.
+Most households received their invitation to respond to the 2020 Census in March.
+These official Census Bureau mailings included detailed information and a Census ID for completing the census online.

 When responding, use blue or black ink to fill in the questionnaire.
 Do not use a pencil.